drovani/rovaninet-gridsome/posts/2022/2022-03-02-The-Book-of-Boba-Fett-Season-1.md

 - "Okay, this Boba Fett centered show just isn't working, is it.
 How about we do an episode of _The Mandalorian_?"
 - Deposit all your weapons, but the jetpack is fine?
 - Was this a 'lost episode' of _The Mandalorian_ that the-powers-that-be decided would be great for fans to get a break from Boba?
 Because it worked.
 I'll tune in next week.

+## Chapter 6: From the Desert Comes Timothy Olyphant

+- Timothy Olyphant is always a win.
+Gunslinger Timothy Olyphant is a double win.
+- This seems like a very inefficient way to build a building; it also seems like cheating to build a building that looks handmade while utilizing a colony of robotic ants.
+- The kid has PTSD induced amnesia, and you're just gonna retraumatize him?
+- "Don't try; do" baaaaaaarf fanservice.
+- Apparently Cylon-cam is going to be a regular thing, now.
+- Is anyone allowed to just fly their ship into the garage and casually get out before challenged by an orge with an axe?
+Nobody told the doorman they were expecting friendly visitors?
+- They are building an army; we've got a wookie and a Mandalorian.
+- Timothy Olyphant (you have the say the whole name every time) could pierce beskar armor with that look.
+- Every time they repeat "The Syndicate" I get confused about which show we're in.
+So many shows have used this [trope](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheSyndicate) that it is tiresome.
+- Does this fancy new/old building get destroyed in an upcoming movie?
+I clearly wasn't paying enough attention to those movies.
+- Armor or Weapon - seems like a pretty asshole choice to force the kid to make.
+- Is Groku going to get his own series, too?

+Ok, so _The Mandalorian_ Season 2.5 seems to be going well enough.
+It's a little weird that the producers decided to pad BoBF Season 1 by splicing Mando into it, but I'm okay with getting off of Boba for a few episodes.